mbuczko/cerber-roles/README.md

 `(init-roles [roles-map])`

 Initializes roles-to-permissions mapping.
-Permissions can have a nested roles as well, initialization simplifies this notation by replacing roles with calculated permissions and returns same mapping with no nested rules inside.
+As permissions can have a nested roles, initialization simplifies this notation by replacing roles with calculated permissions and returns same mapping with no nested rules inside.

 ``` clojure